lagarrueal/tts-exercises/6_festival_docker/README.md

 * Install the `remote development` VSC extension, search for `ms-vscode-remote.vscode-remote-extensionpack`.
 Follow the [guide here](https://code.visualstudio.com/docs/remote/containers) to complete installation

+## Note
+If you have reached this point, wait until the fork has been updated.
+I will notify you on Teams.

 ## Prepare the data (in the right format)